ZAR

 Referred to as “Tshukudu,” rhinos are a symbol of conservation success in Botswana.
 Both black and white rhinos have been reintroduced into protected areas.

 Population: Home to both black and white rhinoceroses, though they are more difficult to spot due to their endangered status.
-The reintroduction of rhinos into protected areas like the Okavango Delta is a major conservation success story.
+The reintroduction of rhinos into protected areas like the Okavango Delta is a major conservation success story and a highlight of a Botswana safari.

 Social Structure: Generally solitary, though females and their calves may form small groups.
 Black rhinos are more solitary and aggressive, while white rhinos are more social.